-Number of credits allocated (ECTS): 6 ECTS Name(s) of course instructor(s): Eleni Apospori
+Name(s) of course instructor(s): Eleni Apospori, to be announced

 As corporations and governance go beyond country-borders and societies interact with the use of modern technology on a global level, the relationship between corporations, governance and societies are becoming increasingly complex and the role of ethics and responsibility in this relationship has become very important.
 The aim of this course is that participants learn to think in the context of this the complex relationship and understand why and how their decisions as managers must take into account the principles of ethics and responsibility.
 For this reason the course has the following sections: